Abhi-222/Saanatak-documents/SPRINT-00-SOP-02-README.md

 - Installing all project dependencies listed in `requirements.txt`
 - Generating a `requirements.txt` file from an existing environment or from project imports only
 - Verifying installed packages match the declared dependency list
-- Resolving common dependency installation failures, including Ubuntu 24's externally-managed-environment restriction
+- Resolving common dependency installation failures, including the externally-managed-environment restriction enforced by some Linux distributions

-These procedures help maintain **environment consistency, reproducible builds, and operational reliability** across development, CI, and production systems.
+These procedures help maintain **environment consistency, reproducible builds, and operational reliability** across development, CI, and production systems, on any Linux-based machine.

 ---